Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Related Works

-The most similar works with our ATST-Frame are data2vec\cite{baevski_data2vec_2022} and M2D\cite{niizumi_masked_2023}.
-They both match the local (frame-wise or patch-wise) representations of a teacher network and the ones of a masked student network.
+The most similar works with our ATST-Frame are data2vec\cite{baevski_data2vec_2022} and M2D (Masked Modeling Duo)\cite{niizumi_masked_2023}. \addnote[match]{1}{They both use a teacher-student scheme, in which the student encodes a masked version of the training sample and the teacher provides the training/prediction target for the student.
+The teacher take as input either the unmasked version of the same training sample (data2vec) or only the masked parts of the student input (M2D).
+Besides, they both use a frame/patch-level criterion.}.
 However, there exist several major differences: i) data augmentation is applied in our ATST-Frame, but not in data2vec and M2D.
-Data augmentation is critical for adjusting the matching difficulty; ii) data2vec constructs the teaching representation by taking the average of the last eight transformer blocks, while our ATST-Frame uses the asymmetric structure of the BYOL\cite{grill_bootstrap_2020}, where an extra predictor network is set for the student branch. iii) M2D organizes spectrograms patch-wisely and uses a MAE structure in the student branch, while ATST-Frame adopts a frame-wise strategy and uses a standard transformer encoder architecture.
+Data augmentation is critical for adjusting the prediction difficulty; ii) \addnote[teachingrepresentation]{1}{data2vec constructs the training/prediction target for the student network by taking the average of the last eight Transformer blocks of the teacher encoder}, while our ATST-Frame uses the asymmetric structure of the BYOL\cite{grill_bootstrap_2020}, where an extra predictor network is set for the student branch. iii) M2D organizes spectrograms patch-wisely and uses a MAE structure in the student branch, while ATST-Frame adopts a frame-wise strategy and uses a regular Transformer encoder architecture.